joeyudongs/FetchAndroid/README.md

 # Fetch Android
-Please write a native Android app in Kotlin or Java that retrieves the data from https://fetch-hiring.s3.amazonaws.com/hiring.json.
+A native Android app that retrieves the data from https://fetch-hiring.s3.amazonaws.com/hiring.json.

 ## Requirements
 * Display all the items grouped by "listId"